matej2005/RP2040-MicrotikAPI/README.md

 ## Building it
 Here is schematic how to connect ethernet module with RP2040 Sometimes it started happening that ethernet module can´t boot, it was happening most times with long USB cable.
-I fixed it by adding cappacitor to the 3.3V power.
+I fixed it by adding cappacitor to the 3.3V power line.
 ![Schematic](./img/Schematic.png)

 I builded it on pice of protoboard